Abundant Natural Beauty in Meyer Park of Spring, Texas

-As in most public parks there are many benches, picnic tables, barbecue grills and even a pavilion and gazebo to be found.
+As in most public parks, there are many benches, picnic tables, barbecue grills, and even a pavilion and gazebo to be found.

-When checking a map location for this Elizabeth Kaiser Meyer Park it identifies it as having a dog park.
+When checking a map location for this Elizabeth Kaiser Meyer Park, it identifies it as having a dog park.
 We have twice visited this park and have yet to discover it.
-I did find a YouTube video showing it however.
+I did find a YouTube video showing it, however.
 I am guessing that it is on the north side of the park.

 One day a Klein Fire Department truck pulled in and was parked.
 The sides and cab of the truck were opened for viewing.
-Firefighters were there to talk to interested people who gathered around the truck.
+Firefighters were there to talk to interested people who gathered around the vehicle.
 It was fascinating to see what is carried on those modern fire trucks.